ONLINE PARALEGAL CERTIFICATE

 Online Paralegal Courses

-An online certificate in paralegal studies provides you with an education in legal research, ethics, formal and legal writing, timeline and development of the paralegal profession, family and litigation law, as well as security regulation, immigration, securities regulation of specific law practices.
+An online certificate in paralegal studies provides you with an education in legal research, ethics, formal and legal writing, timeline and development of the paralegal profession, and family and litigation law, as well as security regulation, immigration, and securities regulation of specific law practices.
 Students typically complete 12 credits in core competencies and another 12 credits in legal studies electives.